HenrikBengtsson/matrixStats/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespaces in Imports field not imported from:
-      ‘BiocParallel’ ‘HDF5Array’
-      All declared Imports should be used.
     Missing object imported by a ':::' call: ‘DelayedArray:::.reduce_array_dimensions’
     Unexported objects imported by ':::' calls:
       ‘DelayedArray:::.get_ans_type’ ‘DelayedArray:::RleArraySeed’